Unlock iPhone 4

 If you’d rather not unlock your iPhone yourself, there are a number of options available the first is to speak to your current network provider.
 They make be able to help you unlock your iPhone via iTunes – this normally takes around 48 hours but can depend on your network.

 Another option is to use a third party unlocking provider, who will unlock your phone for you for a small fee.
 To find which providers unlock the iPhone 4, select your current network from the dropdown below and you will be presented with a list of providers, times and costs to unlock your phone.
+You can find out the iPhone unlocking process an unlocking company will usually take here.

 If you use one of the providers listed don’t forget to leave them a rating and review as this helps others in the future.